-Moor Cottage Veterinary Hospital is proud to work at special charity rates with a number of local charities and organisations in Bracknell, Wokingham and the surrounding areas to help support the good work that they do.
+Moor Cottage Veterinary Practice is proud to work at special charity rates with a number of local charities and organisations in Bracknell, Wokingham and the surrounding areas to help support the good work that they do.

 Pine Ridge Dog Sanctuary

 This local charity in Ascot helps unwanted dogs to find new homes.

 We help by routinely neutering and vaccinating the dogs as well as giving any treatment that may be necessary for an individual before they are re-homed.

 For more information on the charity, visit pineridgedogsanctuary.org.uk